Lamden/docs/docs/develop/wallet_api/send_transactions.md

     //Which Lamden Network to send this to
     //mainnet, testnet are the only acceptable values
     networkType: 'mainnet',
+    // if not provided, the default version is 1
+    networkVersion: 2,

     //The method in your contract to call
     methodName: 'movePlayer',